ausaif/fullstack-challenge/SETUP.md

 ```

 ## UI ##
-Once all the above setups are completed and backend and frontend servers are running, click [web app](http://localhost:4173/).
+Once all the above setups are completed and the backend and frontend servers are running, click [web app](http://localhost:4173/).

 ```
 url: http://localhost:4173/